tarobun/MenuBarGmail/README.md

 Short information of unread messages are shown in the menu.

-New message notification is also available, too.
+New message notification is also available too.

 # Installation